-It's finally time to think about 5G when choosing a carrier.
+It's finally time to think about 5G when choosing a new phone and making sure you're using the best carrier for 5G.
 5G coverage has continued to grow and is available in more places than ever.
 Increased use of sub-6 5G has led to great coverage and many supported phones while mmWave is pushing out the boat on speed and capacity in dense urban areas.
 There are also some MVNO options allowing for even more access.
 With a mix of sub-6 on low-band and mid-band spectrum for rural and suburban areas and mmWave in progress in urban areas, T-Mobile is the best carrier for 5G.

 - Best Overall: T-Mobile

 - Best mmWave coverage: Verizon

 Best Overall: T-Mobile

 T-Mobile invested heavily in the 600MHz spectrum, which is used to bolster it's LTE as well as start building a capable 5G network.
 While this 600MHz 5G hasn't been able to deliver speeds significantly higher than modern LTE in real world testing, it does deliver these speeds consistently.
 For most people using it, this network will be plenty fast enough.

 Perhaps the most important part of T-Mobile's 5G efforts is its heavy investment in a wide range of spectrums.
 A carrier wants a wide range because the high-frequency spectrum can deliver higher speeds but doesn't travel as far, while sub-6 has similar coverage to LTE.
 T-Mobile gained access to Sprint's large chunk of 2.5GHz spectrum, which it had already used to start its own small 5G network as well as upgrade its LTE.

 Combine this with T-Mobile's mmWave and 600MHz sub-6 spectrum, and T-Mobile is poised to have strong offerings in dense urban areas and the suburbs and even rural areas — a strategy T-Mobile is calling a layer cake.